renanolv/springbootrest-example/README.md

 # Spring Boot Rest API - Example

-A Rest API using Spring Boot with a simple CRUD actions like *POST, GET, DELETE* and *PUT*.
+This examples providades a Rest API using Spring Boot with HTTP methods like *POST, GET, DELETE* and *PUT*.

 ## Maven Dependencies